Get into the holiday spirit with a visit to 19 free light displays near Vancouver.

 Free Light Display in White Rock

-White Rock’s waterfront is transformed into a twinkling wonderland.
+White Rock’s waterfront is transformed into a sparkling wonderland.
 Drive along Marine Drive or walk along the waterfront, pier and promenade area.
-December 2 at 4:30 p.m., white Rock’s Mayor turns on the lights.
-There will be live entertainment on stage, photos with Santa, Festive Holiday Market in the White Rock Museum, light up robot and juggler performances, kid’s crafts and games, and more.
+There will be live entertainment on stage, photos with Santa, a Festive Holiday Market in the White Rock Museum, light-up robot and juggler performances, kids’ crafts and games, and more.

 Website: White Rock Bright Walk